Josephaaan/FAI-Benchmark/README.md

 > **Note:** GPT-4o is used exclusively for question generation and subjective response grading.
 It is not a tested model in this study.
 >
-> **Note on model versioning:** Claude Sonnet 4.5 is used as the base model (rather than 4.6) to ensure a fair apples-to-apples comparison, as Claude Sonnet 4.6 is not available on the Gloo platform at the time of this study.

 ---